openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 The `fixedInfo` defined in {{kem-fixed-info}} binds the derived KEK to the chosen algorithm and communication parties.
-The algorithm ID identifies univocally the algorithm, the parameters for its instantiation, and the length of all artifacts, including the derived key.
+The algorithm ID identifies unequivocally the algorithm, the parameters for its instantiation, and the length of all artifacts, including the derived key.

 This is in line with the Recommendation for ECC in section 5.5 of [SP800-56A].
-Other fields included in the recommendation are not relevant for the OpenPGP protocol, since the sender is not required to have a key of their own, there are no pre-shared secrets, and all the other parameters are univocally defined by the algorithm ID.
+Other fields included in the recommendation are not relevant for the OpenPGP protocol, since the sender is not required to have a key of their own, there are no pre-shared secrets, and all the other parameters are unequivocally defined by the algorithm ID.

 Furthermore, we do not require the recipients public key into the key combiner as the public key material is already included in the component key derivation